ygboucherk/prima-pool-server/README.md

 - **Account dashboard (static GUI)** — a static web page at `/ui` that logs in with a session token and shows the account's workers + keys via `GET /v1/accounts/{id}/dashboard`.

-Out of scope for v0: usage/accounting, eviction/rebalance (churn), and the relay node.
+Out of scope for v0: usage/accounting, eviction/rebalance (churn), and
+automatic relay orchestration (a manual relay deployment is documented in the setup guide Part 6).

 ## GUI